rewolf/RpiCamera/simple/README.md

 - `index.html`: Web page that displays the camera feed
 - `web_assets/styles.css`: Stylesheet for the web page
 - `web_assets/camera.js`: JavaScript code for updating the camera feed

+## How it Works

+The Raspberry Pi Camera Server uses a simple but effective architecture:

+1. A camera capture script continuously takes pictures using the Raspberry Pi camera module
+2. A web server makes these images available over your local network
+3. A web page automatically refreshes to show the latest image

+The system is designed to be lightweight and reliable, using minimal resources while providing near real-time monitoring.

+For a detailed explanation of the system architecture with diagrams, see the [ARCHITECTURE.md](ARCHITECTURE.md) document.

 ## Troubleshooting